seanzhanng/swimset/README.md

 # swimset
-a swim workout builder and dsl parser for coaches
+a swim workout builder and dsl parser